 Enjoying a cold beer with Yakitori is the perfect combination!

-There are various kinds of Yakitori and usually are named after the part of the meat being grilled.
-For example, Motsu is giblets, Reba is liver, etc. Basically, these specific meats are served at specialized Yakitori restaurants or Yakitori deli shops.
+There are various kinds of Yakitori, and they are usually called by the part of the meat being grilled.
+For example, Motsu is giblets, Reba is liver, etc. Basically, these specific meats are served at specialized Yakitori restaurants or Yakitori deli shops, often found in a local shopping street Shou-tengai.

 Yakitori with Tare.
 (Sweet sauce).
 I bought them at a deli near my house.
 You can even buy Yakitori at Supermarkets.